GyroSuperintelligence/BabyLM/guides/Genetics.md

-# Gyroscopic Superintelligence Specifications: GyroSI Baby Language Model 0.9.6.7

-*A physics-grounded architecture for superintelligence through recursive structural alignment*

----
+# GyroSI: Complete Architectural Specification with Physical Foundations

-## **1. Introduction: The Physics of Intelligence**
+*The Physics of Recursive Structural Intelligence*

+## Preamble: What GyroSI Actually Is

-Traditional artificial intelligence approaches intelligence as a statistical optimization problem, requiring massive datasets and computational resources to approximate intelligent behavior. **Gyroscopic Superintelligence (GyroSI)** represents a fundamentally different paradigm: intelligence as an intrinsic structural property that emerges from the recursive alignment of physical forces.
+Traditional artificial intelligence approaches intelligence as a statistical optimization problem, requiring massive datasets and computational resources to approximate intelligent behavior. **GyroSI represents a fundamentally different paradigm: intelligence as an intrinsic structural property** that emerges from the recursive alignment of physical forces.

 GyroSI is grounded in the **Common Governance Model (CGM)**, a physics-based framework that demonstrates how intelligence emerges naturally from the self-referential dynamics of structured space.
-Rather than training on billions of parameters, GyroSI uses the inherent physics of gyroscopic operations to navigate a **provably finite and fully discovered** state space where each input byte encodes holographic instructions for transforming the system's internal physical state.
+Rather than training on billions of parameters, GyroSI uses the inherent physics of gyroscopic operations to navigate a **provably finite and fully discovered** state space.

-This architecture treats data not as information to be processed, but as physical forces that transform structure according to precise algebraic laws.
-The result is a system where intelligence is present even before learning begins, like the latent intelligence in a human baby, and where all learning occurs through the fundamental physics of recursive structural alignment.
+GyroSI operates purely on bytes and a finite 48-bit state.
+Each byte (256 possibilities) becomes an intron by a fixed XOR at the boundary and acts holographically on all 48 positions.
+The live state is always 6 bytes and points into unlimited passive memory.
+Selection is deterministic and non-competitive: a token is emitted only if its own intron path never moves the geometry away from that token's address and advances somewhere; otherwise a short, fixed recovery sequence applies.
+Memory cannot blow up: only non-zero 8-bit masks are stored, identical masks are interned, and per-state and per-token caps bound worst-case growth without changing behaviour.
+No temperatures, scores, or learned parameters are used anywhere.

 **Key Innovation**: GyroSI eliminates all arbitrary parameters through **endogenous parameter discovery**, where the system discovers its own operational constants from its physical structure.
 This ensures perfect alignment between the theoretical foundation and the practical implementation.